Wh0mM1/Wh0mM1/README.md

 <h1 align="center">Hi 👋, I'm Nihal</h1>
 <h3 align="center">Upcoming Software Developer From India..</h3>
 💫 About Me: <br>
-🔭 I’m currently working on App Development<br>👯 I’m looking to collaborate on projects based on Flutter<br>🌱 I’m currently learning DSA and Microservices<br>⚡ What doesn't kill you will make you stronger and coding definitely will not kill you! <br>📫 How to reach me **shaikhnihal92@gmail.com** <br>
+🔭 I’m currently working on App Development<br>👯 I’m looking to collaborate on projects based on Spring Boot<br>🌱 I’m currently learning DSA and Microservices<br>⚡ What doesn't kill you will make you stronger and coding definitely will not kill you! <br>📫 How to reach me **shaikhnihal92@gmail.com** <br>

 <h1 align="center">💻 Tech Stack:</h1>